dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 4. `continue_on_unexpected_error`, continue processing even on unexpected row-level errors, e.g. an input file not matching the expected CloudFront format.
 Off ("false") by default
 5. `storage_format`, can be "redshift", "mysql-infobright" or "hive".
 We discuss this further below

 `storage_format` is an important setting.
-If you choose "hive", then the SnowPlow event format outputted by EmrEtlRunner will be optimised to only work with Hive - you will **not** be able to load those event files into other database systems, such as Infobright or Redshift.
-We believe that most people will want to load their SnowPlow events into other systems, so the default setting here is "redshift", but you can also change this to "mysql-infobright".
+If you choose "hive", then the Snowplow event format outputted by EmrEtlRunner will be optimised to only work with Hive - you will **not** be able to load those event files into other database systems, such as Infobright or Redshift.
+We believe that most people will want to load their Snowplow events into other systems, so the default setting here is "redshift", but you can also change this to "mysql-infobright".

 Note that `storage_format` is ignored if you set `implementation` to "hadoop": currently the Hadoop ETL can only write out in Redshift format.